phyletica/phyletica.github.io/index.md

     </p>
 </div>
 -->
-Welcome to the phyletica lab, which is setting up shop next fall in the [Department of Biological Sciences](http://www.auburn.edu/biology) and [Musuem of Natural History](http://www.aumnh.org) at [Auburn University](http://www.auburn.edu).
+Welcome to the Phyletica Lab, which is setting up shop next fall in the [Department of Biological Sciences](http://www.auburn.edu/biology) and [Musuem of Natural History](http://www.aumnh.org) at [Auburn University](http://www.auburn.edu).